sgtlaggy/spt-quest-tweaks/README.md

 The item setting does not apply to quest items like the Bronze Pocket Watch or keys/keycards.

 ## Only Require Level to start Lightkeeper

+ℹ️ This is the same feature provided by [Lightkeeper Questline Patch](https://forge.sp-tarkov.com/mod/1521/lightkeeper-questline-patch).

 This option will remove all the prerequisite quests to start `Network Provider - Part 1` and will only require a specific level.
 A value of `0` will disable this feature and leave the prerequisites in place.